onsi/cocktail/README.md

 In the example above, both `MyView` and `SelectMixin` both defined `initialize`, and `render`.
 What happens with these colliding methods?

 Cocktail automatically ensures that methods defined in your mixins do not obliterate the corresponding methods in your classes.
 This is accomplished by wrapping all colliding methods into a new method that is then assigned to the final composite object.

+Note: Cocktail will ensure that if you accidentally try to mix in the same method, it will not result in a collision and will do nothing.

 ### How are colliding functions called?